awsdocs/amazon-translate-developer-guide/doc_source/examples-split.md

-# Using Amazon Translate to Translate Large Documents<a name="examples-split"></a>
+# Using Amazon Translate to translate large documents<a name="examples-split"></a>

 You can split large documents into smaller parts to keep the total document size below the document size limit\.
-For more information about document size limits, see [Service Limits](what-is-limits.md#limits)\.
+For more information about document size limits, see [Service limits](what-is-limits.md#limits)\.
 The following Java program breaks long text documents into individual sentences and then translates each sentence from the source language to the target language\.
 The program contains two sections:
 + The `SentenceSegmenter` class that is responsible for breaking the source string into individual sentences\.
 The sample uses the Java `BreakIterator` class\.
 + The `main` function that calls the `Translate` operation for each sentence in the source string\.
 The `main` function also handles authentication with Amazon Translate\.